 “Rest for a scientist, Vavilov said, should be regarded as another way of furthering creative work” Polonsky, R., 2010 ‘Molotov’s Magic Lantern’, Faber and Faber, p.137

 Quiet (Susan Cain, Penguin 2012) is an excellent survey of introversion.
 Introverts often feel pressured into conforming with a society that seems built on extrovert principles.
 The book helped me to understand my own introversion and gain strategies to deal with it.
 It also gave me confidence to shape my social interactions around my preferences, and to communicate better with friends.
 (I also strongly recommend Create your own Economy (Tyler Cowen, Dutton 2009) which ventures more into the autism debate but makes a compassionate argument for why OCD tendencies should be better understood and the value they serve).
 See “Caring for your introvert“.
 According to the autistic animal scientist (and advocate) Temple Grandin, “It’s clear that the genetic traits that can cause severe disabilities can also provide the giftedness and genius that has produced some of the world’s greatest art and scientific discoveries… there is a reason that disabilities such as autism, severe manic-depression, and schizophrenia remain in our gene pool even though there is much suffering as a result” (Thinking in Pictures p.217).
 She continues, “after all, the really social people did not invent the first stone spear.
 It was probably invented by an Aspie whoi chipped away at rocks while the other people socialized around the campfire.
 Without autism traits we might still be living in caves” p.122)

 Finally, there’s many points of tangency between being a secular hermit and the increasingly popular Paleo philosophy.
 For a general overview I recommend John Durant’s book, The Paleo Manifesto.
-I don’t follow a Paleo lifestyle strictly but I do recommend making marginal changes in that direction.
+I don’t follow a Paleo lifestyle strictly but I do make marginal changes in that direction.
 Here’s what works well for me:

 It’s easy to use weather as an excuse not to get outside, so I like the phrase: “There is no such thing as bad weather, only bad clothes”.
 In England this is mitigated by the fact that so much bad weather is rain, and rain does curtail a lot of outdoor activities.
 And we need to avoid the temptation to blame our clothes.
 Hence my mantra is: There is no such thing as bad weather, only bad clothing choices.

 Durant (p.231) suggests that for short periods of time in the sun suncream is unnecessary.
-Indeed applying it can be dangerous because it will prevent the warning signs that damage is occurring without actually stopping it (i.e. it’s better to feel burnt and get out of the sun then to feel bronzed and stay in it).
+Indeed applying it can be dangerous because it will prevent the warning signs that damage is occurring without actually stopping it (i.e. it’s better to feel burnt and get out of the sun than to feel bronzed and stay in it).
 For sunbathing use a broad spectrum cream that blocks UVa and UVb.